digitallinguistics/API/README.md

 `error_description` | a more specific error message for help in debugging unsuccessful requests

 #### Paging
 By default, the DLx REST API will return all the results of a request in a single response.
-You can set the number of results to return in a response at one time by (the *page size*) by including a `x-dlx-max-item-count` header in the request, whose value is the number of results you want returned for each request (between 1 and 1000).
+You can set the number of results to return in a response at one time by (the *page size*) by including a `dlx-max-item-count` header in the request, whose value is the number of results you want returned for each request (between 1 and 1000).

-If the request finds more items than the page size, a continuation token will be returned with the response in the `x-dlx-continuation` header, along with the first set of results.
-You can then send this continuation token with your next request (in the `x-dlx-continuation` header) to retrieve the next set of results.
+If the request finds more items than the page size, a continuation token will be returned with the response in the `dlx-continuation` header, along with the first set of results.
+You can then send this continuation token with your next request (in the `dlx-continuation` header) to retrieve the next set of results.

+#### Concurrency
+It is generally a good idea to check whether you have the most recent version of a resource before attempting to update or delete it in the database.
+The DLx API allows you to do this by including an `If-Match` header with a PUT or DELETE request, whose value is the ETag (`_etag` property) of the resource you wish to change.
+If you already have the most up-to-date version of the resource, it will be updated/deleted as normal.
+If your version of the resource is out of date, the API will return a `412: Precondition Failed` error.
+Your application can then retrieve the most recent version of the resource from the database, and try making the change again.

+It is also a good idea to check whether you already have the latest version of a resource before retrieving it from the database again.
+This helps cut down on bandwidth, since the resource doesn't have to be sent to your application multiple times.
+To check whether you already have the latest version of a resource, include an `If-None-Match` header in the GET request, whose value is the ETag (`_etag` property) of the resource you wish to retrieve.
+If you already have the most up-to-date version of the resource, the API will return a `304: Not Modified` response.
+Otherwise, the requested resource will be returned as normal.

 #### Response Headers & Status Codes
 The following status codes are used in responses from the REST API.
 Your application should be prepared to handle any of these response types.

 Status | Description
 ------ | -----------
-200    | Operation successful.
+200    | Operation successful
-201    | Upsert successful.
+201    | Upsert successful
-204    | Delete operation successful.
+204    | Delete operation successful
-207    | Some resources were not found.
+207    | Some resources were not found
+304    | Not Modified
-400    | Bad request.
-The request URL, headers, or body are invalid.
-401    | `Authorization` header missing or invalid.
+400    | Bad request The request URL, headers, or body are invalid 401    | `Authorization` header missing or invalid
-403    | Unauthorized.
-(Insufficient permissions.)
+403    | Unauthorized (Insufficient permissions)
-404    | Not found.
+404    | Not found
-405    | Method not allowed.
+405    | Method not allowed
-409    | Data conflict.
+409    | Data conflict
+412    | Precondition Failed
-419    | Authorization token expired.
+419    | Authorization token expired
-500    | Internal server error.
-[Open an issue.][12]
+500    | Internal server error [Open an issue][12]

 ### Web Socket API